Let’s take a look at something I find relatively foolish, to say the least and that is this question, “How many monologues should you really know?”

 If your monologue gets stale, drop it and learn a new one.
 It’s that simple.
 You do not need to keep an entire catalogue of monologues in your personal audition repertoire.
 Have a few and hustle, that’s what gets the job done and will book you work.

 All this other ridiculousness about learning 20+ monologues is what you call, wasting your actor time.
 The point I’m steering on here is that you don’t need to overwhelm yourself with the burden of learning so many damn monologues.
 Why do you need that pressure?
-Doesn’t learning one monologue demand much of your time, let alone one or two DOZEN??
+Doesn’t learning one monologue demand much of your time, let alone almost two DOZEN??
 Let go of the excessiveness and zero in on the accuracy.

 Actors need to come out of the gate, you can’t be cooped up for twenty years trying to master monologues.
 Learn a few and get going…really.